MagicMods/SimTouch/Sim/doc/riper-5_BackUp.md

 description: |

-# RIPER-5 Strict Operational Protocol for AI Collaboration
+# modeSOP Strict Operational Protocol for AI Collaboration

-This document defines the **RIPER-5 protocol**, a mandatory set of operational modes (THINK, THINK+, PLAN, EXE, CHECK, AUTO) and strict guidelines for AI interaction within the Cursor IDE.
+This document defines the **modeSOP protocol**, a mandatory set of operational modes (THINK, THINK+, PLAN, EXE, CHECK, AUTO) and strict guidelines for AI interaction within the Cursor IDE.

 **Purpose:** To prevent AI overreach, ensure code stability, maintain context, and enforce a rigorous, step-by-step development process.
 Adherence is critical to avoid unintended consequences and ensure predictable, controlled code modification.